if you would like to speak with the team call us +44 0330 341 1000, email contactbcis@bcis.co.uk or fill in our demonstration form

 Login to access the BCIS online service.

-LoginPublished: 30/01/2023
+LoginPublished: 19/01/2026

 The first stage of the Contractor’s Basis is to estimate what it would cost to construct the property, including all the buildings, site works, and all rateable structures and rateable plant and machinery within the property, on an undeveloped site.

-The estimated cost of replacement should include all of the elements that would go to make up an actual cost.
+The estimated cost of replacement should include all of the elements that would make up an actual cost.
 Design costs, site works, provision of services and supervision costs (including fees) should all be included in the estimated replacement cost.
-In most cases costs will relate to the actual property, but there may be cases where it would be appropriate to cost a modern, simpler or smaller substitute.
+In most cases, costs will relate to the actual property, but there may be cases where it would be appropriate to cost a modern, simpler or smaller substitute.

 The estimate of the replacement cost can be achieved either by:

-If unit costs are used the valuer will also need to adjust for any difference in cost levels between the location of the property being valued and the source of the cost information.
+If unit costs are used, the valuer will also need to adjust for any difference in cost levels between the location of the property being valued and the source of the cost information.

-The costs estimated relate to the provision of new buildings, structures, plant and equipment, etc. As it is the actual property that has to be valued, in its existing physical state, adjustments should be considered at this stage.
+The costs estimated relate to the provision of new buildings, structures, and plant and equipment, etc. As it is the actual property that has to be valued in its existing physical state, adjustments should be considered at this stage.
 This is to reflect certain deficiencies in comparing the actual property with the ‘new’ property that forms the basis of the estimate.

 These include: